Also Serving Evanston & Skokie

 Sometimes the cause of sleep apnea is genetic: Snoring is more prevalent among some families and ethnic groups.
 In addition, if you inherited a small upper airway, recessed chin, extensive overbite or large tongue, neck or tonsils, you are more likely to suffer from the condition.
 Yet sleep apnea is also strongly correlated with certain lifestyle habits, such as overeating that leads to obesity.

 Measuring the Severity of Your Sleep Apnea

 Sleep apnea is easy to ignore, because we never consciously observe our own symptoms.
 But if you’ve been told by family or friends that you snore loudly and often, and even periodically choke or stop breathing, it is important you have your sleep evaluated by a professional.
-The experienced Chicago dentists of Contos Smile Center will assist you in receiving a precise diagnosis, and later can provide you with effective treatment options.
+The experienced Chicago, IL sleep dentists of Contos Smile Center will assist you in receiving a precise diagnosis, and later can provide you with effective treatment options.